IDSM-Team/ISDM-assignment/README.md

 4. The leader can share the project with the team to deliver products or services in a short cycle that will increase the level of production and the quality of our project.
 5. Continuous feedback from leaders makes the business’s ability to change and adapt quickly to any major changes involved in the project.

-### Competitive advantages to be gained, Possible adverse effects for the business if this system project fails.
+### Competitive advantages to be gained, Possible adverse effects for the business if this system project fails. - Ronny Wassef and Richard Voice

 Developing this new system successfully will allow Relationship Managers to provide better customer service by matching them with customers better.
 The improved customer service could lead to more sales, as well as an improved customer experience, making it more likely for customers to return, as well as recommend the service to others.
 The improved customer service would provide a competitive advantage, allowing the company to stand out to customers as a better experience over competitors.